Skip to main content

 Python

-SYSTEM_PROMPT = """You are a helpful research assistant.
+SYSTEM_PROMPT = """You are a research assistant.

 - Search the web for information